-The mutually respectful relationship you build with your child when coaching reading, writing, or Mathematics skills decides whether you will be a successful coach or not.
+The mutually respectful relationship you build with your child when coaching reading, writing, or maths skills decides whether you will be a successful coach or not.
 Patience is an important part of developing mutual respect, but patience is a lot more than just holding your breath and feeling ‘patient’ while working with your child on their Mathematics, reading and writing skills.
 I believe this form of ‘patience’ is more often than not just suppressed impatience.

 Here is a definition of patience I think is enables you to effectively and respectfully coach reading, writing, or Mathematics skills to your child.